GeoscienceAustralia/BAL/docs/training/data.rst

 For optimal results, it is recommended to use a classified vegetation dataset that is of a comparable resolution to the DEM used.

+.. attention:: The classified vegetation raster must be stored in the
+               same directory as the input DEM raster.
+The BAL calculation script will fail if the rasters are not in the same directory.

 Format
 ......